Lorenz-127/PP3-task-tracker-cli/docs/README.md

 These features have been carefully designed and implemented to create a powerful, yet user-friendly task management solution.
 The application aims to provide a streamlined experience for developers and productivity enthusiasts who prefer command-line interfaces, while offering the advanced functionalities typically found in GUI-based task management tools.

+## Libraries

+Here's a list of the libraries used in my project:

+1. **typing** \
+   Purpose:
+   - Provides support for type hints.
+   Why chosen: Enhances code readability and helps catch type-related errors early in development.

+2. **rich** \
+   Purpose:
+   - Provides rich text and beautiful formatting in the terminal.
+   Why chosen: Improves the user interface of the CLI application, making it more visually appealing and easier to read.

+3. **simple_term_menu** \
+   Purpose:
+   - Creates simple interactive menus in the terminal.
+   Why chosen: Provides an easy way to create interactive menus, improving user experience in the CLI.

+4. **datetime** \
+   Purpose:
+   - Supplies classes for working with dates and times.
+   Why chosen: Necessary for handling task due dates and completion times.

+5. **sys** \
+   Purpose:
+   - Provides access to some variables used or maintained by the Python interpreter.
+   Why chosen: Used for graceful exit of the program when encountering critical errors.

+6. **gspread** \
+   Purpose:
+   - Python API for Google Sheets.
+   Why chosen: Enables interaction with Google Sheets, allowing for cloud-based storage of tasks.

+7. **google.auth.exceptions** \
+   Purpose:
+   - Provides exceptions for Google authentication.
+   Why chosen: Allows for specific handling of Google authentication errors.

+8. g**google.oauth2.service_account** \
+   Purpose:
+   - Provides authentication for Google services using a service account.
+   Why chosen: Necessary for authenticating with Google Sheets API.

+9. **os** \
+   Purpose:
+   - Provides a way of using operating system dependent functionality.
+   Why chosen: Used for accessing environment variables, which is a secure way to store sensitive information like API credentials.

+10. **dataclasses** \
+    Purpose:
+    - Provides a decorator and functions for automatically adding generated special methods to classes.
+    Why chosen: Simplifies the creation of classes that are primarily used to store values, like the Todo class.

+## Technologies Used

 ## Deployment